Citation for this page in APA citation style. Close

 Compatibilism is the idea that Free Will is compatible with Determinism.
 Compatibilists believe that as long as our Mind is one cause in the causal chain that we can be responsible for our actions, which is reasonable.
 But they think every cause, including our decisions, are pre-determined.
 Compatibilists are Determinists.

 Some of these determinisms (behavioral, biological, historical-economic, language, psychological, and religious) have modest to significant evidence that they do limit human freedom.
-But others are merely dogmas of determinism, believed for the simple reason that they eliminate random chance in the universe.
+But others are merely dogmas of determinism, believed for the simple reason that they see no place for random chance in the universe.
+Chance appears to be anathema to most philosophers.
+William James noted their "antipathy to chance."

 For Teachers